gloryofrobots/arza/README.md

 To experiment with syntax and stackless virtual machine.
 It is not a production system.
-Obin written in relatively `slow` language python with not many speed optimisations
+Obin written in relatively 'slow' language python with not many speed optimisations.

 Running interpeter
 ```